DACS.INSTALL(7) DACS Miscellaneous DACS.INSTALL(7)

 1. Unpack the DACS tarfile

-2. chdir to dacs-1.4.46/src/libdsm and refer to the README in that directory for up-to-date, detailed instructions.
+2. chdir to dacs-1.4.51/src/libdsm and refer to the README in that directory for up-to-date, detailed instructions.

 We continue here with a brief outline of the procedure to build the library.
 If you are going to enable NTLM authentication, or think you might do so later, build the library before running configure for DACS.
 If you do not need NTLM authentication, you need not build the library.

-3. Obtain the GNU libraries libtasn1 and libiconv.
+3. Obtain the GNU libraries libtasn1 (libtasn1-4.19.0) and libiconv (libiconv-1.17).
 No changes to those libraries are required.
 Build both libraries in place.
+If the latest versions are unavailable, any fairly recent versions of these libraries should be fine provided no security issues have been announced.

 4. Configure and make the modified libdsm.
 The library is installed in its root directory and no system files or directories are modified.
 A program called ntlmauth will be built.
 You should use it to test authentication against your Windows server.